meduzen/cachemap/README.md

 `CacheMap` brings methods that can cache values and (optionally) receive expiration conditions to control the cache lifetime.

-Without expiration conditions provided, the methods specific to `CacheMap` are designed to create a **new item** in the cache: if the key already exists, the cache item won’t be changed.
+Without expiration conditions provided, the methods specific to `CacheMap` are designed to create a **new entry** to the cache: if the key already exists, its cached value won’t be changed.

-With expiration conditions, a cached item can be updated when the expiration condition is met.
+With expiration conditions, a cache entry can be updated when the expiration condition is met.
 An expiration condition is either an `Integer` duration (in milliseconds), either a `Date` object, either a callback function.

-In both cases, you still have the possibility to **touch cached items** using `Map` native methods, all inherited by `CacheMap` without being changed:
+In both cases, you still have the possibility to **touch cached entries** using `Map` native methods, all inherited by `CacheMap` without being changed:
 - clear the cache with [`CacheMap.clear`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/clear);
-- delete an item from the cache with [`CacheMap.delete`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/delete);
+- delete an entry from the cache with [`CacheMap.delete`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/delete);
-- add or update the value of a cached item with [`CacheMap.set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/set).
+- add or update the value of a cache entry with [`CacheMap.set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/set).

 ### Overview